Quirky Guide to Sultanahmet Neighborhood – Historic Heart & Center of Istanbul

 Go to Arasta Bazaar and Avoid the Grand & Spice Bazaars

 I don’t have anything against Grand or Spice Bazaars.
 They are really among the most popular places to visit in Istanbul.
-I also recommend them for a visit in my other posts about Istanbul.
+I also recommend them for a visit in my other posts about Istanbul and in my Turkey travel itineraries.
 But if you want to see Sultanahmet from a different side than most tourists do, then avoid these two places.

 Instead, go to Arasta Bazaar.

 It is not the Grand Bazaar or the Spice Bazaar, but you can find here everything else you can find in the above-mentioned bazaars but at much better prices.
 However, keep your eyes open for possible scams as well.

 The bazaar houses the Great Palace Mosaic Museum, which contains ancient mosaics that are worth a visit.
 Located at Mimar Mehmet Ağa Cd.
 No:2, literally on the right side of the Blue Mosque.

 Soak Your Senses in Cağaloğlu Hammam

 Why did I add this hammam to my list of top places to visit in Sultanahmet?

 Well, because it is a historic 300 year old hammam that is well worth a visit.
 It combines a good quality of services, an average price level for a tourist area, and clean premises.

 Cağaloğlu Hammam is suitable for those who have walked enough around Istanbul and need to have a good break from walking.
 Besides a general cleansing experience, it also provides massages and various spa treatments.